Each vehicle comes with a battery light on the dashboard. This light works as a warning in case the battery has a

 Why Does My Car Battery Light Come On?

 If your car battery lamp switches on while driving, that indicates that the charging system has stopped working.
 However, the fault might come from something else besides the battery.

 The battery light on can be caused by a rusted or loose battery cable or a wire that connects items in the charging system.

-Alternatively, a problem with a voltage regulator or alternator can make the battery light to go on.
+Alternatively, a problem with a voltage regulator or alternator can make the battery light go on.

 The alternator sucks power from a car’s battery.
-So, in case the accessory belt running the alternator is broken or loose, then the alternator will not work.
+So, if the alternator’s accessory belt is broken or loose, the alternator will not work.

 And all you’ll have is a dead car battery since the faulty alternator will not recharge the battery.